qcxiew/fund-subredeem-forecast-llm/README.md

         - Quality and depth of LLM usage for feature construction.

 - This repository implements end-to-end pipeline designed to satisfy these task requirements and to achieve competitive forecasting accuracy:
-   1. AI Agent and Automated Pipeline
+   1. auto/AI Agent and Automated Pipeline
       - This project is built around a lightweight auto/AI agent implemented in `fund_agent_service.py`.
 The agent is responsible for automatically executing the full long-term subscription and redemption prediction workflow.

    2. How to run the agent (basic deployment)